-Pretty soon, in a short time, in a week or so, we got up a little log kitchen about as far as from our place here to your door, that being a pleasanter spot.
-So we had a long ways to carry our food.
+Pretty soon, in a short time, in a week or so, we got up a little log kitchen.
+They thought that that was not a good place, and built the kitchen about as far as from our place here to your ways to carry our food.
 The water was further still down a hill to a creek.
 That was all the water we had to use.
 It was a very nice creek that ran along past there.
 It did not run all the year but there were some very deep holes there, so that it did not go entirely dry.

-After I got well they concluded that they would have to have some meat for the winters.
-There was nothing to be had around there, so Mr. Lilley and Mr. Bemo went off to the Arkansas to buy pork for the winter and left us there.
-Meanwhile Mr. Lilley had hired an interpretor to come and work for us, whose hame was Mr. Willis.
+After I got well they concluded that they would have to have some meat for the winterss there was nothing to be had around there so Mr. Lilley and Mr. Bemo went off to the Arkansas to buy pork for the winter and left us there.
+Meanwhile Mr. Lilley had hired an interpretor to come and work for us whose name was Mr. Willis.
 They were getting ready to have a field and he was working around and getting us wood and such things.
 It got very cold then, by this time it was in November, perhaps the latter part and we had to have a good deal of fire in that wood chimney.
-It was mudded up, you remember, only to the off set and the rest of the way it was only sticks.
-As it was cold we had to use a good deal of fire and one day some one came along, running, and said the house was afire.
-The upper part was caught.
-That was dry and then the roof was afire.
-There was snow on the ground, but Willis was at work some place.
-Ceeley began to throw what water she had there on the fire to try to put it out, and hollored as loud as she could to Wkllis to come.
-He did not hear her, then she tried to put on snow, at last Willis came and got up and tore down the part of the dry sticks that were burning and d the shingles from the roof, so that with the snow he was able to put out the fire.
-Mrs. Bemo had become badly scared and she told me to get out the things as we could not save the house, but I encourged Willis to work and tried to save the house, for here it was in winter and we would have no house, so he did work like a Turk.
-When the fire was out I found that Mrs. Begio had her bed and many other things out in the snow.
-Then as the chimney was spiled we had only that little kitchen for a room to have fire in.
-However, Willis soon fixed up a place the next day, so that we had only to sleep there one night without a fire.
-I felt a little better with my old log house after that, after having come so near losing it, that season of the year.
+It was mudded up, you remember, only to the offset and the rest of the way it was only sticks.
+As it was cold we had to use a good deal of fire and one day some one come along, running, and said the house was afire.
+The upper part was cought, that was dry and then the roof was aftre There was snow on the ground but Willis was at work some place.
+Ceeley began to throw what water she had there on the fire to try to put it out, and hollowed as loud as she could to Willis to come.
+He did not hear her, then she tried to put on snow, at last Willis came and got up and tore down the part of the dry sticks that were burning and the shingles from the roof, so that with the snow he was able to put out the fire.
+Mes.
+Bemo had become badly scared and she told me to get out the things as we could not save the house, but I encourged Willis to work and tried to save the house, for here it was in winter and we would have no house, so he did work like a Turk.
+When the fire was out I found that Mrs. Bemo had her bed and many other things out in the snow.
+Then as the chimney was spoiled we had only that little kitchen for a room to have fire in.
+However, Willis soon fixed up a place the next day, so that we had only to sleep there one night without a fire. a little better with my old log house after that, after having come so near losing it, that season of the year.